What is a Semi-Variable Cost?

 - Variable Cost = $250.00 × 200 = $50,000

-Our total is the sum of the fixed and variable cost components, which comes out to $150,000.
+Our total is the sum of the fixed and variable cost components, which is $150,000.

 - Semi-Variable Cost = $100,000 + $50,000 = $150,000